 Symptoms of wrist sprains

-The most common the signs of a wrist sprain include:
+Below are the most common the signs of a wrist sprain include:

-• Swelling within the wrist
+• Any swelling within the wrist

 • Pain during the time of the injury